Patrick-Dolan/cSharpDevEnvTemplate-WebDBIdentity/README.md

 * In ProjectNameContext.cs model the DbSet type and name should be renamed to what the table in the database represents.
 * <strong>Make sure to rename ProjectName & ClassName in ProjectName.Tests to match those in the ProjectName directory tree.</strong>
 * Rename the ProjectName in the following files for use: ProjectName in all folder its included in, Homecontroller.cs, ClassName.cs, PageName.cshtml, Program.cs,ProjectNameContext.cs, and Startup.cs.
+* Once everything is renamed and can build navigate into the production folder <code>ProjectName/ProjectName/</code> and run the following command to make the initial migrations directory: <br>
+<code>dotnet ef migrations add Initial</code>

 <br>
 * When renaming project files for new project make sure to rename all fields with "ProjectName" as the directory/file name.
 This includes line 13 of "ProjectName.Tests.csproj" to the names of your directories.